FacenZHOU/deploying-a-ml-model-to-cloud-application-platform-with-fastapi/model_card_template.md

 ## Metrics
 The model was evaluated using precision, recall and f1 score.
+Our model has a precision of 0.74, recall of 0.65 and f1 score of 0.69.

 ## Ethical Considerations
 This dataset is not a reliable reflection of the distribution of salaries and should not be used to make assumptions about the salary levels of particular groups of people.